Meatloaf: Europe

 The Austrian version is faschierter Braten 'minced roast' or falscher Hase 'fake rabbit'.
 Most of the time, it is not filled.
 The variation im Speckmantel wraps the loaf with ham or bacon before baking.
-It is often served with mashed potatoes (when warm), or with Cumberland sauce (when cold).
+It is often served with mashed potatoes (when warm), or with Cumberland sauce (when cold).Filled with 3 hard-boiled eggs it is called "Stephaniebraten" in Austria.

 The Belgian version is vleesbrood 'meat loaf' or fricandon in Dutch; in French, it is pain de viande 'meat loaf'.
 It is usually served warm with various sauces, but can also be eaten cold with bread.

 Rulo Stefani (Руло Стефани), a Bulgarian meatloaf, is similar to the Hungarian Stefánia meatloaf, with hard-boiled eggs, and sometimes with chopped carrots and pickled gherkins in the middle.

-In Slovakia and Czechia, meatloaf is sekaná 'chopped'.
+In Slovakia and Czechia, meatloaf is called sekaná, 'chopped'.
 It is optional to put hard-boiled eggs, gherkins, or wienerwurst inside.

-Danish meatloaf is forloren hare 'mock hare' or farsbrød 'ground-meat bread' and is usually made from a mixture of ground pork and beef with strips of bacon or cubed bacon on top.
+Danish meatloaf is called forloren hare 'mock hare' or farsbrød 'ground-meat bread', and is usually made from a mixture of ground pork and beef with strips of bacon or cubed bacon on top.
 It is served with boiled or mashed potatoes and brown gravy sweetened with redcurrant jam.

-Finnish meatloaf is lihamureke, and is only seasoned with salt and pepper.
+Finnish meatloaf is called lihamureke, and is only seasoned with salt and pepper.
 It is not customary to stuff it.
-It is usually eaten with mashed potatoes, and brown sauce.
+It is usually eaten with mashed potatoes and brown sauce.

-In Germany, meatloaf is Hackbraten 'ground roast', faschierter Braten 'minced roast', Wiegebraten, falscher Hase 'false hare', and Heuchelhase 'mock hare'.
+In Germany, meatloaf is called Hackbraten 'ground roast', faschierter Braten 'minced roast', Wiegebraten, falscher Hase 'false hare', and Heuchelhase 'mock hare'.
 In some regions, it often has boiled eggs inside.
 Fleischlaib literally means "meat-loaf", but is actually Leberkäse 'liver-cheese', which is not meatloaf.

-In Greece, meatloaf is rolo (ρολό) and is usually filled with hard-boiled eggs, although several other variations exist.
+In Greece, meatloaf is called rolo (ρολό) and is usually filled with hard-boiled eggs, although several other variations exist.

 Stefania meatloaf (Stefánia szelet) or Stefania slices are a type of Hungarian long meatloaf baked in a loaf pan, with three hard-boiled eggs in the middle.